-SOURCE: EIA, MONTHLY ENERGY REVIEW, MARCH 2012 HTTP://WWW.EIA.DOE.GOV/TOTALENERGY/DATA/MONTHLY/#PETROLEUM
+SOURCE: ENERGY INFORMATION ADMINISTRATION, HTTP://WWW.EIA.GOV/DNAV/PET/PET_MOVE_IMPCUS A2_NUS_EP00_IM0_MBBLPD_A.HTM.

-A Very Limited Leasing of Federal Lands for Oil & Natural Gas Production
+The Very Limited Leasing of Federal Lands for Oil & Natural Gas Production

 One reason we import more than half of our oil (on a gross basis) is because of federal policies.
 The United States is an energy-rich country, but large quantities of U.S. energy resources are on federal lands.
-The federal government owns 28 percent of the land in the United States, and a majority of the land in the energy-rich western states.13The federal government also controls oil and natural gas leasing on the Outer Continental Shelf (OCS)-the submerged area between land and the deep ocean.
+The federal government owns 28 percent of the land in the United States, and a majority of the land in the energy-rich western states.29 The federal government also controls oil and natural gas leasing on the Outer Continental Shelf (OCS)-the submerged area between land and the deep ocean.

 Developing oil and natural gas production on federal lands is becoming more difficult and time consuming.
-As a result, oil production is decreasing in the federally-controlled offshore areas and Alaska, but increasing on state and privatelycontrolled onshore areas.14
+As a result, oil production is decreasing in the federally-controlled offshore areas and Alaska, but increasing on state and privatelycontrolled onshore areas.30

 Furthermore, the federal government offers very little of that land for energy production.
-In fact, the federal government leases less than 2.2 percent of federal offshore areas15 and less than 6 percent of federal onshore lands for oil and gas production.16 If additional lands were leased, more domestic energy production could be pursued.
+In fact, the federal government leases less than 2.1 percent of federal offshore areas31 and less than 6 percent of federal onshore lands for oil and gas production.32

-In 2009, the Obama administration leased fewer onshore acres for energy development than in any other year on record.17 But the declining trend did not begin with the Obama administration.
-For example, President Bush leased less land than President Clinton.18 The next graph shows the decline in federal lands leased by the Bureau of Land Management since the 1980s.19
+If additional lands were leased, more domestic energy production could be pursued.

-Part of the reduction in area offered for lease occurred because in 1982, Congress banned the development of oil and natural gas resources on most of the Outer Continental Shelf.
-America's OCS encompasses 1.76 billion acres of submerged, taxpayer-owned lands, with over 97 percent of these offshore lands not leased for energy exploration and development.20
+In fiscal year 2010, the Obama administration leased fewer onshore acres for energy development than in any other year on record.33 But the declining trend did not begin with the Obama administration.
+For example, President Bush leased less land than President Clinton.34 The next graph shows the decline in federal lands leased by the Bureau of Land Management since the 1980s.35

-The Bureau of Ocean Energy Management (BOEM), an agency of the U.S. Department of Interior, estimates that the OCS contains 86 billion barrels of technically recoverable oil (over 12 years of supply at current consumption rates) and 420 trillion cubic feet of technically recoverable natural gas (over 18 years of supply at current consumption rates).21 The Congressional prohibition was reinforced by a presidential moratorium instituted in 1990 by President George H.W.
+Part of the reduction in area offered for lease occurred because in 1982, Congress banned the development of oil and natural gas resources on most of the OCS.
+America's OCS encompasses 1.76 billion acres of submerged, taxpayer-owned lands, with over 97 percent of these offshore lands not leased for energy exploration and development.36 technically recoverable oil (over 13 years of supply at current consumption rates) and 420 trillion cubic feet of technically recoverable natural gas (over 16 years of supply at current consumption rates).
+The congressional prohibition was reinforced by a presidential moratorium instituted in 1990 by President George H.W.
 Bush.
 These moratoria made the United States the only developed country in the world that banned access to its own offshore energy sources.